mikeleo03/SpringBoot-Angular-Software-Documentation/Week 03/Lecture 06/Assignment 01/README.md

 2. **All non-key attributes are fully functional dependent on the primary key.**

 This means that any attribute that is not part of a candidate key must be dependent on the entire primary key, not just part of it.

+**Key Points**
+1. Applies primarily to tables with composite primary keys.
+2. Each non-key attribute must be functionally dependent on the entire primary key.

 #### Example